June 08, 2015

 above image - 'Lake View' by Matt Nickerson

-From Belmont Avenue southward the tracks begin to route in a straight path down Lakewood Avenue
+From Belmont Avenue southward the tracks begin to straighten out down along Lakewood Avenue

 2013 photo - Garry Albrecht